MatthieuHernandez/NeuralNetworkTest/README.md

 # NeuralNetworkTest

-NeuralNetworkTest is a draft project to test the github project SimpleNeuralNetwork
+NeuralNetworkTest is a draft project to test the github project StraightforwardNeuralNetwork.
+Run with Visual Studio and Qt.

 ## Classification datasets results